Shosaku Yasumitsu

-Shosaku Yasumitsu (安光 将作, Yasumitsu Shōsaku) is an American-Japanese professional footballer who plays as a left-back for club RB Omiya Ardija.
+Shosaku Yasumitsu (安光 将作, Yasumitsu Shōsaku) is an American-Japanese professional footballer who plays as a left-back for club Kataller Toyama, on loan from RB Omiya Ardija.

 Career

 He was born in New York City, due to his father's work.
 He spent his early years there until he was two years old.
 During his secondary school and high school years, he was part of the JEF United Chiba.
 However, he did not make it to the first team and, after graduating from high school, he enrolled at Hosei University.

 In November 2021, it was announced that he had secured a place at Kataller Toyama for the 2022 season.

 On 23 December 2024, his permanent transfer to Omiya Ardija was announced.

 International career

 Bone can represent Japan or the United States internationally, as he was born there.